 J’adore.
 Lo adoro.
 Me encanta.

 We all flock to Europe for our own reasons.
-But sadly, it’s quite far away.
+But sadly, it’s quite far from Australia.
 And it definitely needs planning.

 Extreme heatwaves and intense cold spells can make or break a holiday.
 Same goes for long queues, soggy snow and just missing out on that event that you were dying to go to.
 It’s just not worth the hassle.